Siem Reap, Cambodia

 Take some cool, modern and classy interior design, add it to a traditional style Khmer wooden house, throw in some up beat funky music and you get the perfect setting to enjoy some outstanding fine-dining, vegan Khmer food.

-You’ll find all this and more at Embassy, part of the Angkor W Group of restaurants in Siem Reap so when they told us they’d adapted their usual regular fine dining tasting menu and made it 100% plant-based, we made a reservation straight away.
+You’ll find all this and more at Embassy in Siem Reap, so when they told us they’d adapted their Gastronomic Monthly Set Menu and made it 100% plant-based, we made a reservation straight away.

 As we’re on a Vegan Food Quest to find, eat and write about the best vegan food in the world we thought it sounded like a good opportunity, especially as part of the philosophy of the Chefs is to rejuvenate ancient Khmer recipes and to use local and season produce.